IntelTakes/Hidden-Friends-Finder/README.md

 # Hidden Friends Finder (HFF) for Facebook

 HFF automates search for friends of targeted profile based on graph search method.
-It's designed as OSINT tool for online investigations (not stalking your ex ;).
+It's designed as OSINT tool for online investigations (not stalking your ex :wink:).
 Depends on profile activity and privacy settings it can "extract" from 30% to 90% of private friends list.

-## Requirements
+### _Requirements_:
-- Python 3 plus additional libraries: Click, Progress, Requests.
+- Python 3 plus additional libraries: Click, Progress, Requests. (check requirements.txt)

 - Selenium headless webdriver.
 HFF checks for installation and installs webdriver if none found.